Erin go Bragh GAA: Football

-2013 was a difficult year for football in the club.
-The club started the season with 2 adult football teams and ended the season with one.
-Donal Quinn stepped down as manager early in the season.
+The club started the 2013 season with 2 adult football teams and ended the season with one.
 The sole remaining football team were relegated from division 7 and knocked out of the junior D football championship in the first round by Wild Geese.

-Benjy Stephens was announced as the new manager of the football team for 2014.
-The competed in Division 10 North County and the junior E football championship.
+The competed in Division 10 North County and the junior E football championship during 2014.
 They failed to progress out of their group in the championship and finished in the bottom half of the league.
-It was a difficult season with the team rebuilding from the previous season.

-With the county board reorganizing the leagues, Erin Go Bragh's football team competed in AFL Division 11 North County.
-George Burke took charge of the team with Pat Murphy coaching.
+With the county board reorganizing the leagues, Erin Go Bragh's football team competed in AFL Division 11 North County in 2015.
 They reached the Junior E football championship semi final, losing to Rosmini Gaels.

-George Burke took over the running of the team for 2016 with Karl Scanlon coaching.
-The football team narrowly missed out on a promotion play off place and reached the Junior E football championship semi final losing out to eventual winners Starlights.
+In 2016, the club's football team narrowly missed out on a promotion play off place and reached the Junior E football championship semi final losing out to eventual winners Starlights.

-The same management team was ratified for the 2017 season in December 2016 with Gerry McGeough taking over from Karl Scanlon mid season.
 The team started the 2017 season strongly and were top of the table at the end of June and had also reached the championship semi finals.
 However a losing streak of four games saw the side once again exit the championship at the semi-final stage and slip to fourth in the league ending any hopes of promotion.

 Hurling

 The club was listed as having a hurling team in 1887 and again in 1921, however there is little or no information on hurling's history in Erin go Bragh.
-In early September 2005 Erin Go Bragh introduced Hurling and Camogie to the Littlepace/Castaheaney area.
+In early September 2005, Erin Go Bragh introduced hurling and camogie to the Littlepace/Castaheaney area.
 A junior hurling team was set up during the summer of 2007 with a view to competing in the 2008 hurling season.
 The hurling team played their home games at Saint Catherines due to the club's current pitch in Castaheany/Littlepace close proximity to houses in the area.
-The team was set up and managed by Kevin Kenny and captained by Karl Johnson.
 The hurling team's first match was a friendly against St Peregrines on 30 September 2007.
-Their first competitive match was against Civil Service hurling club in Islandbridge (picture below).
+Their first competitive match was against Civil Service Hurling Club in Islandbridge.
 They finished in 11th position in AHL 8 in 2008 and reached the quarter-finals of the Junior E hurling championship losing to eventual runners up St. Josephs OCB in their first season.